DerGuru/The-Resonant/Chapters/P1-21 - Interludes I.md

 Again.

 She zoomed in.
 Isolated the frame.
 Split the frequency band into component layers.
-Temporal lag, spike drift, forward echo—none of it should have repeated.
+Temporal lag, spike drift, forward echo - none of it should have repeated.
 Not in this pattern.

 But it had.
 Three times, across non-contiguous samples.